deathaplenty/OoS-MinimalSwordSlashes/Manipulations.md

 This is useful for racking up enemy kills while getting 5 rupees a cycle for more bombs.

 1. Start at know-it-all birds house outside entrance.
-2. save and hard reset
+2. Save and hard reset
 3. Mash through menu
 4. Screen transition to the right, then left for a total of 6, then exit town to the left.
 5. Wait for 5 actions from the Octo, then jump down.